websockets/ws/doc/ws.md

 * `threshold` Number: Payloads smaller than this will not be compressed.
 Default 1024 bytes.

 If a property is empty then either an offered configuration or a default value is used.
+When sending a fragmented message the length of the first fragment is compared to the threshold.
+This determines if compression is used for the entire message.

 ### server.close([callback])